learn-co-curriculum/ds-linear-regression-project-axi/README.md

 **Interpret the resulting metrics for the baseline model.**

-- How well is the model explaining the variance of the dependent variable?
+- How is the model explaining the variance of the dependent variable?
 - On average, how many dollars off are the models predictions?

 *YOUR ANSWER HERE*